prometheus-operator/prometheus-operator/Documentation/proposals/202407-remote-write.md

 ## Non-goals

-We do not cover "RemoteRead" CRD here.
+Prometheus has two APIs for integrating with remote storage: 'remote write' and 'remote read'.
+Since no confirmed demand exists to treat remote read as a CRD, we do not cover "RemoteRead" CRD here.
 We can still implement it later if needed.

 ## How